-Credit risk is the risk of financial loss to the Company if a customer or counter-party fails to meet its contractual obligations.
+Credit risk is the risk that counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
 The Company is exposed to credit risk from its operating activities (primarily trade receivables) and from its financing activities (primarily loans).
-The Company consistently monitors the financial health of its customers and sales proceeds are being realised as per the milestone payment terms agreed to minimise the loss due to defaults or insolvency of the customer.
+The Company consistently monitors the financial health of its customers, progress under its contracts and sales proceeds are being realized as per the milestone payment terms agreed to minimize the loss due to defaults or insolvency of the customer.
 Progressive liquidity management is being followed to de-risk the Company from any non-fulfilment of its liabilities to various creditors, statutory obligations, or any stakeholders.